 Can You Directly Substitute Multigrain Flour For White Flour?

-Note: My friend Lori of Life in Webster Groves used the same 10 grain flour to make a strawberry bread.
-She also found that she needed to increase the liquid to make her recipe work.
+Note: My friend Lori of Life in Webster Groves used the same 10 grain flour that I received to make a strawberry bread.
+She found that she needed to increase the liquid to make her recipe work.

 How Does Multigrain Flour Affect the Taste of Your Baking?

 Multigrain flour is going to taste different than white flour.
-The big difference is that it actually has a taste.
-White flour takes on other flavors of your baking, while multigrain brings its own flavor elements.
+The big difference is that it actually has a taste!

 How Does Multigrain Flour Affect the Texture of Your Baking?